Cart

 No, having a Canadian address is not a requirement to submit a trademark application in Canada.

-What are the advantages of using a trademark before officially registering it?
+What are the advantages of using a trademark in Canada before officially registering it?

 Yes, there are benefits: